mks42814/mks42814/README.md

 # Hi there, I'm Mintu Sharma!👋

-## I'm a Student, Undergraudate and Developer
+## I'm a Student, Undergraduate and Developer

 👩‍💻 I'm currently working on my Portfolio Website